 React | Typescript | GraphQL | Prisma | Apollo | Algolia | Auth0 | Serverless | SegmentIO

-Our team decided to first focus on the user experience and rebuild the front end of the app.
-This would provide the most value to users while equipping our team with valuable domain knowledge and a grasp on how the HyreCar business worked.
+Focusing first on user experience, our team rebuilt the front end of the app.
+This provided the most value to the users while equipping our team with important domain knowledge and a grasp on how the HyreCar business worked.

 Through a series of weeklong design sprints, the business leads at HyreCar worked with our team of UI/UX, business analysts, and developers to create a prototype for a new app.
-The prototype was developed iteratively based on feedback from users and HyreCar’s business experts and addressed many of the customers' concerns that were uncovered during the initial discovery phase.
+The prototype was developed iteratively, based on feedback from users and HyreCar’s business experts, and addressed many of the customer concerns that were uncovered during the initial discovery phase.
 It prioritized simplicity and intuitive user experience.
 For example, renting a car on the site originally required 7 steps; with the new design, it only took 3.

 With the new prototype in hand, we were equipped with a fresh understanding of the business requirements and a strategic plan for building the first version of the product web client.
 The next steps were to build a React web application that would power both the driver and car owner user experiences.
 As development proceeded, we quickly realized the limitations of the legacy REST API.
 The undocumented routes and complex data structures meant a creative and fresh user experience was unrealistic in the current state.

 Once the React web client was successfully released, our team had a strong understanding of HyreCar’s business requirements, user tendencies, and critical business logic.
-With this knowledge, we were prepared to confidently and efficiently rebuild the back end of the HyreCar platform.
+With this knowledge, we were prepared to confidently and efficiently rebuild the backend of the HyreCar platform.
 Keeping in mind that HyreCar also had native mobile apps in their roadmap and that the new API needed to be flexible enough to handle various use cases we agreed that GraphQL would be the perfect choice for this scenario.

-To bind all of these different databases together into one coherent API for clients, we used GraphQL.
-The GraphQL paradigm enabled us to iterate on our API without having to worry about breaking the functionality of existing apps which are using it.
-It allowed us to provide a frontend product to the users right away while using the old backend.
-The GraphQL wrapper wrapped the old backend providing stability and developer flexibility while the new backend was being built.
-It acted as a great buffer during the two phases and much of it was reusable.
+To bind all of these different databases together into one coherent API for frontend clients, we used GraphQL.
+GraphQL enabled us to iterate on our API without having to worry about breaking the functionality of existing apps that were using it.

-With our help as a technology partner, HyreCar has successfully IPO’d, continued to surpass critical growth milestones and can now feel proud of their technology stack and development process.
+With our help as a technology partner, HyreCar has successfully IPO’d, continued to surpass critical growth milestones and can now feel proud of its technology stack and development process.